-- (e) Compliance Schedule - (1) The owner or operator of any unit(s) at a RECLAIM or former RECLAIM facility subject to paragraph (c)(1) shall meet the applicable NOx emission limit in Table 1146-1 in accordance with the schedule specified in Rule 1100 Implementation Schedule for NOx Facilities. - (2) An owner or operator of a non-RECLAIM facility with any thermal fluid heaters with a NOx emission limit greater than 20 ppm shall: - (A) On or before December 7, 2019, submit a complete South Coast AQMD permit application for each thermal fluid heater that does not currently meet the limit specified in subparagraph (c)(1)(L); and - (B) On or before January 1, 2022, meet the applicable NOx emission limit in Table 1146-1 for thermal fluid heaters subject to subparagraph (c)(1)(L). - (3) By December 7, 2033 or when 50 percent or more of the unit's burners are replaced, whichever is earlier, no person shall operate in the DistrictSouth Coast AQMD any unit subject to paragraph (c)(54) that discharges into the atmosphere NOx emissions in excess of 12 ppm (referenced at 3 percent volume stack gas oxygen on a dry basis averaged over a period of 15 consecutive minutes). - (4) aAny unit subject to the requirements specified in paragraph (c)(54) that exceeds 90,000 therms of annual heat input from all fuels used shall constitute a violation of this rule.
-In addition, the owners or operators shall: - (A) www.ithin 4four months after exceeding 90,000 therms of annual heat input, submit required applications for permits to construct and operate; and - (B) www.ithin 18 months after exceeding 90,000 therms of annual heat input, demonstrate and maintain compliance with all applicable requirements of paragraphs (c)(1), (c)(2), (c)(3), and (c)(45), and (c)(6) for the life of the unit. - (5) The Executive Officer shall grant in writing a time extension to the full compliance date with the applicable NOx compliance limits specified in subparagraphs (c)(1)(E) through (c)(1)(K) for any health facility as defined in Section 1250 of the California Health and Safety Code that can demonstrate that the Office of Statewide Health Planning and Development has approved an extension of time to comply with seismic safety requirements pursuant to Health and Safety Code Sections 130060 and
+(e) Compliance Schedule

+- (1) The owner or operator of any unit(s) at a RECLAIM or former RECLAIM facility subject to paragraph (c)(1) shall meet the applicable NOx emission limit in Table 1146-1 in accordance with the schedule specified in Rule 1100 Implementation Schedule for NOx Facilities. - (2) An owner or operator of a non-RECLAIM facility with any thermal fluid heaters with a NOx emission limit greater than 20 ppm shall: - (A) On or before December 7, 2019, submit a complete South Coast AQMD permit application for each thermal fluid heater that does not currently meet the limit specified in subparagraph (c)(1)(L); and - (B) On or before January 1, 2022, meet the applicable NOx emission limit in Table 1146-1 for thermal fluid heaters subject to subparagraph (c)(1)(L). - (3) By December 7, 2033 or when 50 percent or more of the unit's burners are replaced, whichever is earlier, no person shall operate in the South Coast AQMD any unit subject to paragraph (c)(4) that discharges into the atmosphere NOx emissions in excess of 12 ppm (referenced at 3 percent

+- volume stack gas oxygen on a dry basis averaged over a period of 15 consecutive minutes). - (4) Any unit subject to the requirements specified in paragraph (c)(4) that exceeds 90,000 therms of annual heat input from all fuels used shall constitute a violation of this rule.
+In addition, the owners or operators shall: - (A) Within four months after exceeding 90,000 therms of annual heat input, submit required applications for permits to construct and operate; and - (B) Within 18 months after exceeding 90,000 therms of annual heat input, demonstrate and maintain compliance with all applicable requirements of paragraphs (c)(1), (c)(2), (c)(3), and (c)(5) for the life of the unit. - (5) The Executive Officer shall grant in writing a time extension to the full compliance date with the applicable NOx compliance limits specified in subparagraphs (c)(1)(E) through (c)(1)(K) for any health facility as defined in Section 1250 of the California Health and Safety Code that can demonstrate that the Office of Statewide Health Planning and Development has approved an extension of time to comply with seismic safety requirements pursuant to Health and Safety Code Sections 130060 and 130061.5.
+The extension of time granted by the Executive Officer shall be consistent with the time extension granted pursuant to Health and Safety Code Section 130060 but not to exceed January 1, 2015 and shall be consistent with the time extension granted pursuant to Health and Safety Code Section 130061.5 but not to exceed January 1, 2020.
+Those health facilities granted a time extension shall submit a compliance plan to the Executive Officer on or before January 1, 2010.